-Wikipedia reports heart deceases (followed by Lung deceases, Diabetes, Influenza/ Pneumonia and Alzheimer’s) are the leading cause behind deaths in the United States of America while firearms are the least.
+Wikipedia reports heart decreases (followed by Lung deceases, Diabetes, Influenza/ Pneumonia, and Alzheimer’s) are the leading cause of death in the United States of America while firearms are the least.

 Secondly, Satan and his works, (Mark 9:17; Acts 10:38; Luke 13:11).
-Although every ailment is not the work of Satan he use it very often to inflict harm upon us.
-Lets explore these issues further to gain better understanding.
+Although every ailment is not the work of Satan he uses it very often to inflict harm upon us.
+Let’s explore these issues further to gain a better understanding.

 The Bible says sickness and death entered this world through the original sin of Adam and Eve, (Romans 5:12).
 My personal sin also invites divine judgment on my life in the form of sickness, (ex: sexually transmitted deceases).
 The man Jesus healed at the pool of Bethesda proves this argument, (John 5:1-14).
 We read that Jesus warned him saying, “Look, you have become well.
-Don’t sin any more, lest anything worse happen to you.”
+Don’t sin anymore, lest anything worse happens to you.”

-Sickness is one of the many ways Satan carry out his attacks on humans, (John 10:10).
-Not just in an isolated and personal level but in a grand scale such as plagues, (ex: The Bubonic plague claimed at least 50,000 lives in Europe in the year 1738).
-The Sri Lankan folklore directly attributes some of the illnesses to demonic deities.
+Sickness is one of the many ways Satan carries out his attacks on humans, (John 10:10).
+Not just on an isolated and personal level but on a grand scale such as plagues, (ex: The Bubonic Plague claimed at least 25 million lives in Europe in the year 1738).
+The Sri Lankan folklore directly attributes certain illnesses to demonic deities and demigods.

-Divine healing can be defined as a supernatural act of God which resolves a physical, emotional or even a spiritual problem, often through the agency of the Holy Spirit.
+Divine healing can be defined as a supernatural act of God that resolves a physical, emotional, or even a spiritual problem, often through the agency of the Holy Spirit.
 Divine healing is the fruit of Christ’s sufferings and death on the cross (Isaiah 53:4-5) through which God dealt a lethal blow to sin and the work of Satan, (1 John 3:8).

 C. Glory of God

-Some times God purposely delay answering my prayers for healing because he has a larger purpose in mind that, when realized results in greater glory.
-In the Bible we can find a plenty of evidence to support this argument also, (John 9:3; John 11:4; 2 Corinthians 12:7-10)
+Sometimes God purposely delays answering my prayers for healing because he has a larger purpose in mind that when realized results in greater glory.
+In the Bible, we can find plenty of evidence to support this argument also, (John 9:3; John 11:4; 2 Corinthians 12:7-10)

-Unfortunately physical healing doesn’t guarantee the salvation of one’s soul unless he realize his need for a savior and surrender his life to Jesus Christ, (Luke 17:17-18; 2 Kings 5:15).
+Unfortunately, physical healing doesn’t guarantee the salvation of one’s soul unless he realizes his need for a savior and surrenders his life to Jesus Christ, (Luke 17:17-18; 2 Kings 5:15).
 So if you are an unbeliever what matters most is not what you must do in order to be healed but what will you do with Jesus after you are healed.